emberjs/website/source/guides/understanding-ember/managing-asynchrony.md

 });
 ```

-This example doesn't use any particular JavaScript library, but its
+This example doesn't use any particular JavaScript library beyond
-approach is typical of event-driven MVC frameworks.
-It helps organize
+jQuery, but its approach is typical of event-driven MVC frameworks.
+It
-the asynchronous events, but asynchronous behavior is still the core
+helps organize the asynchronous events, but asynchronous behavior is
-programming model.
+still the core programming model.

 ### Ember's Approach